 To use it, select Programs \rightarrow Putty \rightarrow Pageant.
-Pageant will start as an icon in your taskbar: 🔯
+Pageant will start as an icon in your taskbar.
+The icon is this:

 Double-click the icon to open the console.
 Then use the Add Key button to select the Private key file on your system.
 You will be asked to enter the passphrase.
-Note: The Pageant icon can be found in the windows toolbar.
-Click on it for the add key menu.